armory/documentation/_release_notes/armoryspinnaker_v2.19.9.md

 ###  Spinnaker Community Contributions

-There have also been numerous enhancements, fixes and features across all of Spinnaker's other services.
+There have also been numerous enhancements, fixes and features across all of Spinnaker's other services from the open source community.
 See highlights and detailed changes here:

 * [Spinnaker's v1.19.11](https://www.spinnaker.io/community/releases/versions/1-19-11-changelog)